infinity0/msg-notes/causal/01-ordering.rst

     having incomplete anc(m) and it passes transitivity tests, semantically this will not be true, so your representation will not reflect reality.
-    Although these properties may seem abstract and not important to security, other more concrete properties that we elaborate in further chapters, depend on them.
+    Although these properties may seem abstract and not important to security, other more concrete properties that we elaborate on in further chapters, depend on them.

 Causal orders